strongloop/strong-supervisor/README.md

   Commands:

-    status                 report status of cluster workers, the default command set-size               set-size N, set cluster size to N workers stop                   stop, shutdown all workers and stop controller restart                restart, restart all workers
+    status                 report status of cluster workers, the default command set-size <N>           set cluster size to N workers stop                   stop, shutdown all workers and stop controller restart                restart, restart all workers
-    start-tracking-objects  start-tracking-objects TARGET, on a worker ID or process PID stop-tracking-objects  stop-tracking-objects TARGET, on a worker ID or process PID disconnect             disconnect all workers
+    objects-start <T>      start tracking objects on T, a worker ID or process PID objects-stop <T>       stop tracking objects on T, a worker ID or process PID disconnect             disconnect all workers
     fork                   fork one worker